-Real Insurance is an award-winning Australian brand specialising in life, funeral, pet, car, home, landlords, travel and bike insurance.
-In the market since 2005, Real Insurance has protected the quality of life of many Australians, through the delivery of innovative and affordable products.
+Real Insurance is an award-winning provider of insurance products, specialising in life, income protection, funeral, pet, travel, car, health and home insurance.
+In the market since 2005, Real Insurance has protected the quality of life of many Australians, through the delivery of innovative products.
+Real Insurance is the proud recipient of many product and service awards, most recently being awarded 2023 Risk & Life Insurer of the Year at the Roy Morgan Customer Satisfaction Awards.
 Learn more at realinsurance.com.au